FOMO: 11 Tips to Combat the Fear of Missing Out

-- Parents should spend more time with their children: play, communicate, work together at home
+- Parents can spend more time with their students: play, communicate, work together at home

-- Set the same rules for both adults and children to use the Internet.
+- Set the same rules for both adults and students to use the Internet.
 For example, only 2 hours of social media/TV/video games a day applies to everyone

 - Spend more time outdoors: walk with the dog, plant trees, take care of flowers, draw pictures in the park

-8. Remind your child that social media is a skewed version of reality
+9. Remind your student that social media is a skewed version of reality

 Courtney Conley, Expanding Horizons Counseling and Wellness

-9. Help your child create purpose in life and build their confidence in who they are
+10. Help your student create purpose in life and build their confidence in who they are

 Jessica Fortunato, Licensed Psychologist, Choosing Therapy

-Unfortunately, by trying to avoid the pain and discomfort of FOMO, these kids are at risk for developing compulsive social media habits which can subsequently lead to issues with identity development, confidence and self-esteem, depression and loneliness.
-It is important that parents understand their child’s strengths and vulnerabilities and how they are using social media.
+Unfortunately, by trying to avoid the pain and discomfort of FOMO, these users are at risk for developing compulsive social media habits which can subsequently lead to issues with identity development, confidence and self-esteem, depression, and loneliness.
+It is important that parents understand their student’s strengths and vulnerabilities and how they are using social media.

 More importantly, parents need to discuss the risks of over-involvement with social media and help their kids recognize how social media and FOMO could be influencing the distress they are feeling.
-It is helpful to validate the experiences and struggles of our youth, while providing education about healthy development and offering plenty of opportunities for building confidence and self-esteem through real life experiences.
-The best protection from FOMO is helping our children create dynamic and fulfilling lives in the real world in which they have agency and confidence in who they are.
+It is helpful to validate the experiences and struggles of our youth while providing education about healthy development and offering plenty of opportunities for building confidence and self-esteem through real-life experiences.
+The best protection from FOMO is helping our students create dynamic and fulfilling lives in the real world in which they have agency and confidence in who they are.

-10. Parents should choose the content children consume
+11. Parents should help choose the content their family consumes

 Steven Lord, Marketing Manager, Digital Next

-FOMO can affect adults as much as it affects teenagers, but teaching teenagers how to deal with those feelings and talk about it is key.
-Parents should always start by setting the example when it comes to social media usage and screen time boundaries.
+FOMO can affect adults as much as it affects teenagers, but teaching students how to deal with those feelings and talk about them is key.
+Parents should always start by setting an example when it comes to social media usage and screen time boundaries.